-New Jersey Environmental Infrastructure Financing Program SCWSRF Benefit Reporting (CBR)
+New Jersey Environmental Infrastructure Financing Program CWSRF Benefit Reporting

 [A] Loan Information (This section shall be filled by the Administration staff) Loanee: Loan/Project No.: Loan Amount: \$ Loan Interest Rate:% Repayment Period: 20_Yrs.
 Is this project Pre-awarded?
 Is this project entirely funded by CWSRF?
 Is this project providing a supplemental funding?
-Yes No Orig.
-Loan No. Is this project continued funding for a phased project?
-If 'Yes', please indicate Phase No: Original Loan/Project No.: Is the current phase of the project having the same environmental results information as the project under the original loan?
-Yes No Does this project fund any nonpoint source (NPS) project(s)?
+Is this project continued funding for a phased project?
+Does this project fund any nonpoint source (NPS) project(s)?
 [B] Project Information Engineering Section Review Person: Is this loan covers more than one projects / contracts?
-Facility Name: Project Description: Population served: by the Project: (If this project only covers a part of the total population served by the system: (The total population served by the system) Wastewater Volume: (Enter the flow directly affects by this project.
-This figure may be for the Project: mgdequivalent to the flow for the system) for the System: mgd (The total design flow for the entire system) (in case of Non-point source or stormwater management project associated with no discharges) Discharge to: (Check any one) ☐ Groundwater ☐ Ground & Surface Water ☐ Estuary (If the project removes discharge from a receiving water body. e. g. converting to land ☐ Eliminates Discharge application of effluent or rerouting flow to another treatment facility) Check if this wastewater discharge is 'seasonal' only. $\square$
+Facility Name: Project Description: Population served: by the Project: (If this project only covers a part of the total population served by the system) by the System: (The total population served by the system) Wastewater Volume: • for the Project:mgd (Enter the flow directly affects by this project.
+This figure may be equivalent to the flow for the system) • for the System: mgd (The total design flow for the entire system) Discharge Information: Check if this project has 'NO' discharge: management project associated with no discharges) Discharge to: (Check any one) ☐ Groundwater ☐ Ground & Surface Water ☐ Estuary (If the project removes discharge from a receiving water body. e. g. converting to land Eliminates Discharge application of effluent or rerouting flow to another treatment facility) Check if this wastewater discharge is 'seasonal' only.